-Kevin “Kid” Collins, a superb Jason Patric, recently left, escaped, from a mental hospital.
-We learn in flashbacks, Collin’s is a former boxer who has been in the ring one time too many affecting his mental status and the health of his opponent in his last fight who he beat to death.
+Kevin “Kid” Collins, recently escaped, from a mental hospital.
+We learn in flashbacks, Collin’s is a former boxer who had been in the ring one time too many affecting his mental status and the life of his opponent in his last fight when he beat to death.
 Since leaving the hospital, Collins has been drifting west.
 He stops at a local dive near the desert town of Palm Springs.
 It’s easy to see something is wrong with Collins.
-He walks, or rather drags his feet, oddly, carries a brown paper bag wherever he goes, and talks a lot, mumbling about being an ex-serviceman and looking to meet up with a non-existent friend named Jack Billinsley.
+He walks, or rather drags his feet, oddly carries a brown paper bag wherever he goes, and talks a lot, mumbling about being an ex-serviceman and looking to meet up with a non-existent friend named Jack Billinsley.

 In the dive, he meets Fay Anderson, (Rachel Ward) an alcoholic widow who lives nearby in a modest rundown estate left to her by her deceased husband.
 Oh yeah, she is drop dead gorgeous and sarcastic as hell!
 Their fates are soon to be intertwined.
-Despite the fact she just watched Collins punch the bartender’s lights out, after he tried to toss The Kid out of the bar; she offers him a ride and a place to live.
+Despite the fact she just watched Collins punch the bartender’s lights out after he tried to toss him out of the bar, she offers him a ride and a place to live.
 Why?
-Well, she is lonely and Uncle Bud (Bruce Dean), not really her uncle or anyone’s uncle, whose path she has crossed, has plans, big plans for big money and he needs someone just like Collins to complete scheme.
-Together, these three form a triangle of losers destined to put each other’s flame out.
+Well, she is lonely and Uncle Bud (Bruce Dean), not really her uncle or anyone’s uncle, whose path she has crossed has plans, big plans for big money and he needs someone just like Collins to complete the scheme.
+Together, these three form a triangle of losers destined to put out each other’s flame.

 Collie, Fay’s nickname for The Kid, comes to live in a trailer on her property doing odd jobs.
 There is an sexually electric spark between the two but for the moment, at least, it stays under control.
 It’s at Fay’s house Collie meets Uncle Bud, a former cop, who claims to still have “connections.”
 These days Uncle Bud’s life seems to consist of working on a plan to kidnap the young son of a local rich man.
 The scheme has been boiling for months waiting for the final piece to fall into place…and that’s Collie.
 Fay warns Collie to forget about Uncle Bud’s scheme and get out while he can.
 Why does Fay stay involved with Uncle Bud?
 He is obviously a hustler and an inept one at that.
 She has no life other than her drinking and she needs the money to keep up her decaying house and land.
 That said, she still thinks Uncle Bud is a fool.